openalloc/SwiftSeriesResampler/README.md

 - `var relativeDistances: [T]` - `xVal` distances from first `xVal`.
 The first is `0`.
 The last is equal to `horizontalExtent`.

-- `var targetInterval: T` - The width of each interval in the resampled coordinate space.
+- `var targetInterval: T` - The width of each interval between the resampled coordinates.

-- `var targetStride: [T]` - x-axis coordinates in the resampled coordinate space, as a stride object.
+- `var targetStride: [T]` - The resampled x-axis coordinates, as a stride object.
+They are uniformly-spaced.

-- `var targetVals: [T]` - x-axis coordinates in the resampled coordinate space, as an array object.
+- `var targetVals: [T]` - The resampled x-axis coordinates, as an array object.
+They are uniformly-spaced.

 #### Instance Methods

-- `func resample(yVals: [T]) -> [T]` - resample the specified array of y-coordinate values for the original `xVals` provided when initializing the resampler.
-Returns `targetCount` y-coordinate values in the target coordinate space.
+- `func resample(yVals: [T]) -> [T]` - Resample the specified array of y-coordinate values for the original `xVals` provided when initializing the resampler.
+Returns `targetCount` resampled y-coordinate values.

 ## See Also